Sureshbeniwa06/SQL-quires-on-NETFLIX-dataset/README.md

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute the code as per the terms of the license.

 ---

-**Note**: Replace "your-username" in the repository URL with your actual GitHub username if you fork this repository.